domiot-io/iot-bindings-node/README.md

 "101010000000000000000000"  // 24 channels: 0=off, 1=on
 ```

-This binding can be used with [ohubx24-sim](https://github.com/domiot-io/drivers/tree/main/linux/ohubx24-sim) driver or drivers any driver that implements the same interface.
+This binding can be used with [ohubx24-sim](https://github.com/domiot-io/drivers/tree/main/linux/ohubx24-sim) driver or any driver that implements the same interface.

 **Attributes:**
 - `id` (required): Unique identifier for the binding.